eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMapDownload.md

 A large amount of pre-packaged areas are available at
 <http://www.geofabrik.de/data/download.html>.
 Many of these are quite
 large and will probably require filtering before they can be reasonably processed.
-Importing the whole of Germany with \[NETCONVERT\] takes about 60GB of RAM\!
+Importing the whole of Germany with \[netconvert\] takes about 60GB of RAM\!

 ## Custom Areas